hexd9/Module-Challenge-1/README.md

 ## Description

-The refractoring of this project was essential for my client (Horiseon Marketing Agency) as their current webpage lacked various accessibility features.
-I built this project to ensure that the webpage meet all accessibility standards and in the process cleaned up the current HTML file.
-The HTML file has now been updated with proper semantic structure which will improve the following: accessibility for users with disabilities, ease of refractoring in the future or maintenance to the code, and search engine optimization.
-During the project I had the opportunity to learn how to break down an HTML file and update the file with semantic structure.
-Additionally, I found that organizing the css style sheet to follow the HTML's semantic structure will make it easier to maintain the webpage when updates are needed.
+The Horiseon Marketing Agency website was in need of a refactoring project to improve its accessibility features.
+The goal of this project was to ensure that the website met all accessibility standards and, at the same time, had proper semantic structure in the HTML file.
+During the project I improved the website's accessibility for users with disabilities by adding alt attributes which described images in detail.
+In addition, the refactored HTML file will now make it simple to maintain the code in the future.
+During this project, I broke down the existing HTML file and updated it with proper semantic structure.
+This involved updating non-semantic HTML elements with semantic HTML elements.
+I also reorganized the CSS style sheet to follow the HTML's semantic structure.
+This will make it easier to maintain the website in the future when updates are needed.
+Throughout this project, I gained valuable experience in analyzing an existing an HTML file and updating it with proper semantic structure while learning from the existing code created by another developer.

 ## Table of Contents